swiftlang/swift/tools/SourceKit/docs/Protocol.md

 ## Indexing

 SourceKit is capable of "indexing" source code, responding with which ranges of text contain what kinds of source code.
-In other words, SourceKit is capable of telling you that "the source code on line 2, column 9, is a reference to a struct".
+For example, SourceKit is capable of telling you that "the source code on line 2, column 9, is a reference to a struct".